natedean/natedean/content/posts/why-does-this-site-exist.md

 ## The Mistake

-So, there I was, having rebuilt some flash games with web tech, and feeling pretty good.
+So there I was, having rebuilt some flash games with web tech, and feeling pretty good.
 And then I did the unthinkable.
 I took down the Wordpress site.
 I didn't back up the posts, or save them in any way.
 They were just gone.
-The gravity of the situation didn't hit me until years later when I realized all that SEO, the lessons, the interviews, the great content, were gone forever.
-I was focused on the new shiny.
+The gravity of the situation didn't hit me until years later when I realized all the lessons, the interviews, the great content, were gone forever.
+I had been too focused on the new shiny.
 Obsessed with the new things I was creating, the older things were discounted and disregarded.
 I didn't take the time to preserve the good things I had made, because interviews and blog posts didn't fit with the interactive future I had imagined for GuitarThinker.com.

 I have rebuilt that site at least four times since then, in jQuery, Angular 1x, Angular 2+, React/Redux, etc.  After all, a web professional has to keep up with the latest JavaScript frameworks.
 The focus has always been on games and interactivity, and there hasn't been a blog component, or any place to share anything that's not specifically music related.